Lost Children Archive: Summary

-An unnamed documentarian lives in New York City with her husband and their two children, his son from a previous relationship and her daughter from a previous relationship.
+An unnamed documentarian lives in New York City with her husband and their two children, his son and her daughter both from previous relationships.

 The couple meet while recording a project on languages though she is a journalist and he works in acoustemology.
 They live together for several years, however the husband tells the woman that he has decided to record a project on the Apache that will take him to Arizona.
 The woman does not want to go, but realizes her husband is willing to leave her behind.
 Reluctantly, to slow the breaking of her marriage, she decides that she and the children will go with him to Arizona after which she and the girl, her biological child, will do research on her friend Manuela's daughters, two children who crossed the border seeking asylum and who have since gone missing in federal custody.

 As they travel across the U.S. the father tells the children tales of the Apache and Geronimo, while the mother tells them of "Lost Children", Latin American migrants who travel across the border seeking refuge in the U.S. Both children begin to grow obsessed by these stories and combine them in their heads.
 The boy eventually believes that if he and the girl lose themselves they will be able to find Manuela's children and their parents, who will go searching for them, will be able to retrieve all four of them.
 The boy decides to leave with the girl, leaving behind a map for his parents to discover telling them they will reunite at Echo Canyon.

 The boy and girl run off together, the girl unaware of what they are doing.
 While making the journey to Echo Canyon the boy reads a book his mother had been reading, Elegies for Lost Children.
 Eventually the characters of Elegies for Lost Children and the Boy and Girl merge; they meet in the desert where one of the Lost Children mocks the boy for believing he can find Manuela's daughters.
 The following morning the boy realizes the girl has given away all their supplies to the other children as they are close to being rescued.
 Miraculously they are, as they are near Echo Canyon.

 After their scare the parents try their best to stay united as a family.
 However the Woman receives a call that Manuela's daughters were found deceased in the desert.
 The grief breaks the family apart and the mother and the girl depart.

-Reception

-According to literary review aggregator Book Marks, the novel received overwhelmingly positive reviews.

-The book was named one of the top ten books of 2019 by the New York Times Book Review.

-It was a finalist for the 2019 National Book Critics Circle Award for fiction.